 Breaking free from inherited beliefs and building the life that's authentically yours

 CBT therapy offers a practical, evidence-based approach to understanding and changing the thought patterns that shape your emotional experiences.
-If you're navigating anxiety, depression, or the complex transitions of young adulthood, cognitive behavioral therapy provides tools and insights that can help you build confidence, develop healthier perspectives, and create meaningful change in your life.
+If you're navigating anxiety, depression, or the complex transitions of becoming an adult, cognitive behavioral therapy provides tools and insights that can help you build confidence, develop healthier perspectives, and create meaningful change in your life.

 CBT therapy begins with a simple but powerful idea: our thoughts, feelings, and behaviors are deeply interconnected, and by learning to recognize and shift unhelpful thinking patterns, we can transform how we feel and respond to life's challenges.
-I work with young adults, graduate students, and individuals who are questioning long-held beliefs and patterns, offering a compassionate space where you can explore your experiences at your own pace.
+I work with young and older adults who are questioning long-held beliefs and patterns, offering a compassionate space where you can explore your experiences at your own pace.

 Understanding cognitive behavioral therapy